pebakery/pebakery-docs/Commands/Control/Set.md

 # Set

-Changes or Defines the value of a variable.
+Changes or defines the value of a variable.

 ## Syntax